jwk6/awesome-sql/README.md

 ## Management Tools

+## T-SQL Code Generators
+* [SCD-Merge-Wizard](https://github.com/SQLPlayer/SCD-Merge-Wizard/releases) - SCD Merge Wizard is an application which will help you generate T-SQL merge statements for implementing Slowly Changing Dimensions in your data warehouse.

 ## Documentation
 * [Docs](https://docs.microsoft.com/en-us/sql/) - Learn how to use Azure SQL Services and SQL Server to manage your database needs, both on-premises and in the cloud.